Gas boiler regulations. Help with boiler flues, cupboards, gas pipes & efficiency

 Which building regulations apply to my new boiler?

 Building regulations cover many aspects of a new boiler installation, including flue position, efficiency, boiler location, gas pipe size and condense pipe drainage.
 Some of these regulations will have come in since your last boiler was fitted and you will have to comply with them, the most recent uplift was 15th June 2022.
 If you are also moving your boiler then it is likely that more regulations will need to considered.
 We guide you here.
 Note, this guidance is no substitute for getting a Gas Safe registered engineer out to survey.

 - Boiler location

 - Boiler filters and cleaning

-Boilers cannot burn 100% of the gas they use so the remaining combustion gases (made up of water vapour, carbon dioxide, particulates, heavy metals and acidic gases) need to be removed via the flue.
+Building regulations provide detailed guidance on where a flue can safely discharge its gases.
+Burning gas creates heat, water and CO2.
+The heat is needed for the home and the remaining combustion gases (made up of water vapour, carbon dioxide, particulates, heavy metals and acidic gases) need to be removed via the flue.
 The position of the flue is important as the combustion gases must not re-enter a property via a close-by window or cause a nuisance by discharging into your neighbours walkway for example.
-Building regulations provide detailed guidance on where a flue can safely discharge its gases.

 A horizontal flue is the simplest and cheapest option as it goes straight out the back of the boiler.
 The boiler must be on an external wall and the flue must be 300mm from an opening window or door or from the eaves of the roof.
 If it is closer the engineer can use a plume management kit to direct the flue away from the window or door.